RSS Feed with PHP, Part 1

 You need to tell people that your feed exists.
 They are not (necessarily) going to find it through Google.
 There are two major ways to do this.

 First, add an XML button to your home page and link it to your RSS file.
-Get a copy of the image (one is located at http://dusan.kuzmanovic.net/download/icon-rss.jpg) and upload it to your website.Then place the image, with a link, on your home page.
+Get a copy of the image (such as: ) and upload it to your website.Then place the image, with a link, on your home page.
 For example, place the following code on your home page:

 <a href="http://www.myamazingwebsite.com/mysite.rss">